iinuwa/app/README.md

       - 5678:5678
 ```

 And an empty `parameters.yml.
-Let's edit and add the following default values for our applicatoin
+Let's edit and add the following default values for our application:

 ```yaml
 port: 5678